Ishwa IVF

 Laser Assisted Hatching (LAH)

-Laser Assisted Hatching (LAH) is an advanced micromanipulation technique used during IVF to help embryos implant more effectively into the uterine lining.
-This method involves using a precise laser to create a small opening in the zona pellucida—the outer shell of the embryo—to assist the embryo in “hatching” and increasing the chances of a successful pregnancy.
+Laser Assisted Hatching in Jaipur is an advanced micromanipulation technique used during IVF to help embryos implant more effectively into the uterine lining.
+In this process, specialists use a precise laser to create a tiny opening in the zona pellucida, which supports embryo hatching and improves pregnancy chances.
+As a result, implantation becomes more successful, especially in challenging fertility cases.

 What is the Zona Pellucida?